aquova/aseprite-scripts/README.md

 ## -- Scripts --

+### -- Pico-8 Dithering --

+Converts the canvas to the Pico-8 palette, using Floyd-Steinberg dithering to achieve a more accurate image.

 ### -- Color Compliment --

 This script asks for a single color and returns the HSV color compliment according to the color wheel.